 - A wide selection of customizable templates that can help you design the e-store

-- Features marketing tools with granular controls.
+- It features marketing tools with granular controls.

 - Flexible shipping options with live quotes and rate calculation